GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation: Results

-In the future, various searches for dark photons through their visible or invisible decay modes will be able to probe the region at large values of $\epsilon$.
-Visible decay searches for $\sim 100\ {\rm MeV}$ dark photon could potentially exclude the kinetic mixing parameter $\epsilon \gtrsim 6\times 10^{-5}$ with projections from HPS~\cite{Graham:2021ggy} while DarkQuest~\cite{Graham:2021ggy}, a future proton beam-dump, could probe the range $10^{-7}\lesssim \epsilon \lesssim 10^{-5}$.
-Moreover, the sensitivity reach for the invisible decay searches from BaBar is expected to improve by over 3 orders of magnitude with LDMX~\cite{Filippi:2020kii}.
-For dark photons mass around the GeV, Belle-II could probe $\epsilon \gtrsim 2\times 10^{-4}$ with dilepton searches~\cite{Graham:2021ggy} and a few $ 10^{-5}$ with invisible searches~\cite{Filippi:2020kii}.
+In the future, various searches for dark photons through their visible or invisible decay modes will be able to probe the region with prompt decays for large values of $\epsilon$ and displaced decays for small values of $\epsilon$.
+Near-future prompt and displaced visible decay search experiments~\cite{Gori:2022vri} like LHCb, Belle-II, DarkQuest and DUNE are proposed to exclude the kinetic mixing parameter down to $\epsilon \sim 3\times 10^{-8}$ for a 200-500 MeV dark photon.
+Moreover, the sensitivity reach for the invisible decay searches from BaBar is expected to improve by 2 orders of magnitude with LDMX~\cite{Filippi:2020kii} in this mass range.
+For dark photons mass around the GeV, Belle-II could probe a few $10^{-4}$ with dilepton (visible) ~\cite{Graham:2021ggy} and invisible searches~\cite{Filippi:2020kii}.